Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Cellphone and Internet Service

 While in one of the local towns or cities, you should have access to cell towers.
-In more remote regions of Sunset Country, this may not be the case as the wild nature of our landscapes prevents viable cell phone or Internet service in most remote regions.
-Some lodges provide Wi-Fi service to their customers but if this is a necessity, check with the lodge you are staying at to see if they offer this service as some do but many do not.
-If you are staying at a remote outpost cabin (a fly-in) in almost all cases you will be out of cell phone range and there will be no Internet service so be prepared to “disconnect” for the time you’re at that location.
+In more remote regions of Sunset Country, this may not be the case, as the wild nature of our landscapes prevents viable cell phone or Internet service in most remote regions.
+Some lodges provide Wi-Fi service to their customers, but if this is necessary, check with the lodge where you are staying to see if they offer this service, as some do, but many do not.
+If you are staying at a remote outpost cabin (a fly-in), in almost all cases, you will be out of cell phone range, and there will be no Internet service, so be prepared to “disconnect” for the time you’re at that location.
 We recommend the following:

-• Be prepared for spotty or no cell service at times – it’s just the way it is in these remote regions.
+- Be prepared for spotty or no cell service at times – it’s just how it is in these remote regions.

 Finding a Place to Stay